 Young Australian Journalist of the Year Awards Categories Explained

 This award focuses on narrative and/or investigative journalism skills and covers longform print/text pieces, video or television features and documentaries, radio/audio features and documentaries, including podcasts; and large multimedia projects, including those centred on data journalism.
 Other elements, such as social media, may form part of the project.
 Judges will particularly look for work which shines a light, tells a compelling story or provides in-depth analysis and investigation.
-Entries in this category may be a single report or a series of not more than three related reports.
+Entries in this category are based on a single piece of work.

 This award replaces the photography and television/video journalism categories and emphasises the use of camera or graphic skills (sometimes combined with audio) to tell a story.
 It includes still photography, TV and video journalism and camerawork – and can include sound slides and photo film.
 It also covers artwork, which includes illustrations, digital photo illustrations, cartoons, or information graphics displaying creativity, innovation and style, combined with artistic technique.
 Criteria include storytelling, courage, public impact, creativity, innovative use of technology, technical ability and resourcefulness.
 Entries can include mixed production teams.
 Entrants can submit a single piece of work, such as a photo-essay or slideshow, or up to three pieces showcasing a body of work.

 This award aims to celebrate journalism’s role in informing citizens as part of our democratic system.
 It is about journalism that aims to make a difference, with tangible public benefit to the community.
+Entrants can submit a single piece of work or up to three pieces of related work.
 Journalism which this award encourages can include:

-- Good civic journalism which gives a voice to the voiceless in our community.
+- Good civic journalism which gives a voice to the voiceless in our community

-- Journalism which starts a public debate on an important issue.
+- Journalism which starts a public debate on an important issue

-- Journalism which exposes incompetence or wrongdoing by those who should be working for the common good, especially in government or any institutions affecting the public.
+- Journalism which exposes incompetence or wrongdoing by those who should be working for the common good, especially in government or any institutions affecting the public

-- Journalism which points to solutions to important issues within the community or society which it serves.
+- Journalism which points to solutions to important issues within the community or society which it serves

 This award is open to undergraduate and postgraduate students.
-The entry does not have to have been previously published or broadcast, but must have been submitted for assessment.
-Entries that have been published or broadcast will also be accepted.
-Entrants who have previously worked as a professional journalist are not eligible to enter the award.The award winner and finalists are chosen on the basis of journalistic excellence, including newsworthiness, research, writing, production, incisiveness, impact, ethics, originality, innovation and creative flair.
+Work must have been either published or submitted for assessment.
+Entrants who worked as a professional journalist or received the majority of their income from journalism during this period are not eligible to enter the award.The award winner and finalists are chosen on the basis of journalistic excellence, including newsworthiness, research, writing, production, incisiveness, impact, ethics, originality, innovation and creative flair.
 Entrants can choose to submit a single piece of work or three pieces of work showcasing a body of work.